Jane Addams Center for Social Policy and Research

 Families and the Justice System Forums

 The Center co-sponsored a one-day conference on "Relationship Matters: Black Dads, the Streets and the Justice System" at the UIC Forum on April 2, 2014.
 Co-sponsored with the Alliance of Local Service Organizations (ALSO) and Treatement Alternatives for Safe Communities (TASC) the conference drew participants from across the city and surrounding suburbs and national media attention.
 A conference highlight was the awards ceremony recognizing former prisoners for their positive post-prison accomplishments and community service.
-The theme of the May 2015 conference will be "Children Whose Parents Are Incarcerated."

 Justice Advocates: CURE and Prison Reform.
 C. Hounmenou, 2014.